 The tiger’s iconic pelt has been colored in the appropriate pattern of orange and white with black stripes.

-A group of animals is at the center of the reverse; naturally enough, these are the animals featured in the “Colorful Creatures” series.
+A group of animals is at the center of the obverse; naturally enough, these are the animals featured in the “Colorful Creatures” series.
+Animals that fly are placed at the top, animals that move about on land are in the middle, and creatures of the sea are on the bottom of the grouping.
 Starting with the bat and moving clockwise, we get an owl, a pine or fir tree, a crescent moon, a howling wolf, an African savannah tree, an otter, a crayfish, a turtle, a shark, a tiger and a parrot.
 A kingfisher, a frog and a crocodile form an inner ring, and a small patch of wild grass is at the very heart of the design.
 Flowers and stars are intermingled among the land animals, while dots and circles representing bubbles are dispersed among the sea creatures.

 None are rendered in great detail.
 Instead, a sort of pointillistic effect is used.